mecid/mecid.github.io/_posts/2023-10-17-mastering-preview-macro-in-swift.md

 }
 ```

+> To learn more about Xcode Preview Canvas, take a look at my ["Mastering SwiftUI previews"](/2021/03/10/mastering-swiftui-previews/) post.

 You may want to have a set of previews displaying different states of your view.
 In this case, you can put as many *#Preview* macros as you want to display more than one preview.

 ```swift